 Certain rare tumors

-BNP is very helpful in determining the outlook for patients with CHF.
+BNP is very helpful in determining the outlook for patients with congestive heart failure.
 In general, the higher the level, the worse it is.
-Finally, BNP is very helpful in guiding the treatment of CHF.
+Also, BNP is very helpful in guiding the treatment of CHF.
 Effective therapy reduces the backup of blood in the heart.
 The heart chambers get smaller, and as the muscle cells recover from being stretched, they produce less BNP.
 When doctors see falling BNP levels, they breathe a sigh of relief; more important, their patients breathe better.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.